mavens-group/mavens-group.github.io/content/_index.md

         opportunity to contribute to cutting-edge research and develop the skills necessary for a successful career in academia or industry.

-        To learn more about our research and available positions, continue to our website.
+        To find more about our current research Interests, check:

 # - block: collection
 #   content:
 #     title: Latest Preprints